⭐ See content on my other sites here

 Rom.6:14 For sin shall not have dominion over you: for ye are not under the law, but under grace.

-Paul answers his question emphatically with, “God forbid”, to halt that wrong mindset, and then providing the actual answer concerning what we need to faithfully attend to, and commit to, as our doctrine.
-Let’s dig into what Paul’s answer is and what we are to do with it.
+Paul answers his question emphatically with, “God forbid”, to halt that wrong mindset, and then he provides the actual answer concerning what we need to faithfully attend to, and commit to, as our doctrine.
+Let’s dig into what Paul’s answer is, and what we are to do with it.

 Paul’s anticipated response of a carnal mind: